streptomyces/ripper/README.md

 ## Example Bash script implementing the full analysis pipeline

+A file named ripper_run.sh is included in the GitHub repository.

 The starting point is a query file containing Genpept accessions for tailoring enzymes.
 In the example below this file is named _in.list_.
 Each query file with its list of tailoring enzyme accession should be processed in a directory of its own.
 This directory should also contain _local.conf_ and the Bash script listed below.

-Example of Bash script to run _rodeo_main.py_ followed by _ride_sp.pl_ and some other scripts to organise the output and output files.
+Example of Bash script to run _rodeo\_main.py_ followed by _ride\_sp.pl_ and some other scripts to organise the output and output files.